Mikhail Red: Career

+Since his childhood days, Red was a gamer and the role-playing games are reflected in the ethical dilemma of his characters.

 Red was 21 years old when he directed his first feature film Rekorder, in 2013.
 The experimental film, about film piracy and voyeurism, took 13 days to shoot.
 After screening at Cinemalaya, the film won Red the Best New Director award at the 2014 Vancouver International Film Festival.